smadi0x86/Java0x01/Learn/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-- Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+- **Contributions are what make the open source community such an amazing place to be learn, inspire, and create.**
-- Any contributions you make are **greatly appreciated**.
+- **Any contributions you make are greatly appreciated.**

 ## Acknowledgments
 ```